 Also here we will speak only in terms of explicit cooperative multitasking — callbacks, since this is the most common and widely used variant for implementing asynchronous frameworks.
 But I think it's also interchangeable with cooperative threads.

-The most common activity of modern applications is working with input and output operations(I/O) rather than with a lot of number-crunching.
+The most common activity of modern applications is working with input and output operations(I/O) rather than with a lot of number crunching.
 The problem with using I/O functions is that they are blocking.
 Actual writing to a hard disk or reading from a network takes a lot of time compared to the speed of CPU.
-Functions do not complete until the task is done, meanwhile your application does nothing.
+Functions cannot be completed until the task is done, meanwhile your application does nothing.
 For the applications that require high performance, this is a major obstacle because other actions and other I/O operations keep waiting.

 One of the standard solutions is to use threads.
-Each blocking I/O operation is started in a separate thread.
-When a thread calls the blocking function, the processor schedule another thread that actually needs CPU.
+Each blocking I/O operation starts in a separate thread.
+When a thread calls the blocking function, the processor schedules another thread that actually needs CPU.

 If a system is executed in a single thread and there are several tasks associated with it, they will be executed in this one thread one after another sequentially.